 By focusing on national results, we stay focused on the big picture, and ensure the Global Fund’s interventions are designed to maximize our contribution to the achievement of each country’s overall goals for the three diseases.

 While we focus our results reporting on national results, we also monitor and report on the performance of specific programs and interventions funded by Global Fund grants to ensure we are delivering value for money.
-The Global Fund’s strategic performance framework [ download in English ] encompasses the reporting of specific key performance indicators (KPIs) to our Board on a range of metrics covering areas directly attributable to the performance of Global Fund investments, such as the performance of individual programs against agreed grant milestones and targets, the alignment of funding with national programs, absorption rates, fulfillment of co-financing requirements, performance of principal recipients, effectiveness of reprogramming, supply chain metrics, and procurement savings.
+The Global Fund’s strategic performance framework encompasses the reporting of specific key performance indicators (KPIs) to our Board on a range of metrics covering areas directly attributable to the performance of Global Fund investments, such as the performance of individual programs against agreed grant milestones and targets, the alignment of funding with national programs, absorption rates, fulfillment of co-financing requirements, performance of principal recipients, effectiveness of reprogramming, supply chain metrics, and procurement savings.
 The Global Fund also provides more country-specific financial and programmatic information to complement our regular reporting on national results and overall KPIs, so stakeholders can see how Global Fund investments work alongside the investments of governments and other partners in high impact countries.
-These Country Results Profiles for high impact countries are available on the relevant country pages on the Global Fund’s Grant Portfolio.
+These Country Results Profiles for high impact countries are available on the Global Fund's Data Explorer site.

 This approach to reporting the results and impact of the Global Fund partnership has been developed by the partnership itself, and continues to be refined by the Board, technical partners, and other stakeholders.

 In addition, a separate round of consultations took place in 2014, in response to a request by the Board, to address the methodological and policy issues around estimating lives saved.
-It included leading experts, technical partners and other relevant organizations, including PEPFAR, WHO, UNAIDS, the RBM Partnership to End Malaria, the Stop TB Partnership.
-The expert group agreed a set of recommendations to enhance the Global Fund’s approach to calculating lives saved, and published a detailed July 2014 meeting report, Expert Panel on Health Impact of Global Fund Investments Geneva [ download in English ] .
+It included leading experts, technical partners and other relevant organizations, including PEPFAR, WHO, UNAIDS, the RBM Partnership to End Malaria, and the Stop TB Partnership.
+The expert group agreed a set of recommendations to enhance the Global Fund’s approach to calculating lives saved, and published a detailed July 2014 meeting report, Expert Panel on Health Impact of Global Fund Investments Geneva.
 The Global Fund’s current approach to reporting results and impact and setting targets reflects the implementation of these recommendations, as seen in the service delivery and impact targets in the 2017-2022 strategy.

-Furthermore, the Strategic Review 2015 [ download in English ] commissioned by the independent Technical Evaluation and Reference Group (TERG) and then reviewed and endorsed by the Global Fund Board’s Strategy Committee concluded the model used by the Global Fund to assess impact was adjudged to be satisfactory.
+Furthermore, the Strategic Review 2015 commissioned by the independent Technical Evaluation and Reference Group (TERG) and then reviewed and endorsed by the Global Fund Board’s Strategy Committee concluded the model used by the Global Fund to assess impact was adjudged to be satisfactory.

 The Global Fund is committed to being transparent about the data that we use, the methodologies we adopt, the results we report, and the impact that we achieve.
 We are also eager to explain the reasoning behind the approaches we take, and any limitations we identify.
 Indeed, the 2016 Aid Transparency Index recognized the Global Fund’s rigorous systems and commitment to transparency, rating the Global Fund in the top five of all international aid organizations.
 Released by the non-profit Publish What You Fund, the AID Transparency index ranked the Global Fund at the top overall in three of the operational categories – performance, related documents, and basic information.